wilkelab/sicegar/Readme.md

 Package for single-cell virology.

-We need some more description here.
+We need some more description here, small change.